ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

             true

     executable
-      Whether the Ansible user can execute the path.
+      Whether the Ansible user can run the path.

       | **returned**: success
       | **type**: bool